rsepassi/simplelinux/README.md

 * `simplelinux.img`: a bootable image (BIOS+UEFI or UEFI)
 * `busybox`: statically-compiled BusyBox binary
 * `dropbearmulti`: statically-compiled Dropbear SSH multi-binary
+* `zig`: Zig install directory.
+Note that this is not included in initramfs.

 To run the built kernel and initramfs in QEMU: